0cjs/sedoc/8bit/cbm/README.md

 Summary of Machines
 -------------------

-PET info from the [commodore.ca PET history][pet-history].
+Dates from the [commodore.ca PET history][pet-history].
 This may nto be entirely reliable.
+See [PET index - versions][pi-ver] for more details on individual modules and how they mixed into each other.

 - 1977-10 __PET 2001__: Chiclet keyboard. $600 (4K) $800 (8K).
 - 1979-spring: Graphics keyboard, BASIC 1.1, 16/32K.